Previous: Mount Information, Up: Filesystem Handling [Contents][Index]

 Example:

-Appropriate arguments for mount
+Appropriate arguments for mount are conventionally recorded in

 the fstab table.
 See Mount Information.